Arker123/arker123.github.io/_pages/nonacademic.md

 An old blog website that I had.
 A peek into 2nd year Praveen XD - Random Thoughts – A peek into my mind (wordpress.com)

 More on my experiences on applying to grad school, and how I dominated GRE and TOEFL.
-Stay tuned...
+Stay tuned... -->

 ## Teaching and Mentoring

-- Spring '22 - Peer Assisted Learning Mentor: Guiding and teaching freshmen who have difficulty in adjusting to college life in English

-- Fall '21 - Teaching Assistant: For the graduate level Natural Language Processing course - Initiated and supervised 4 projects as part of the course.

-- Spring '21 - Academic Discussion Hours Mentor: Mentored and taught concepts to freshmen for the Introduction to Analog and Digital Electronics course.

-- Fall '20 - Academic Discussion Hours Mentor: Mentored and taught concepts to sophomores for the Digital Systems course.

-- Python for Robotics Workshop: Introduction to Robotics -  Hosted a workshop using a library that I developed for python.
+- Resettlement training of Army Professionals: Part of an initiative to train over 40 retired government officers in a program aimed at equipping retired army professionals for civilian jobs, focusing on understanding and building drone components.

+- Atal Tinkering Labs Mentor: Taught 50+ teachers from Punjab on robotics and lab equipment, conducted 9 hands-on sessions, and collaborated with the Deputy Commissioner of Rupnagar to promote STEM education in under-resourced schools.

+- Snehita Wellbeing Cell, IIT Ropar: Served as a Snehita Buddy at 'Snehita Wellbeing Cell,' actively promoting mental health initiatives among students campus-wide.